Lee Hodges (footballer, born 1973)

-Lee Leslie Hodges (born 4 September 1973) is an English football player and manager who plays for Plymouth Marjon in the South West Peninsula League.
+Lee Leslie Hodges (born 4 September 1973) is an English former football player and manager who played for Plymouth Marjon in the South West Peninsula League.
 He made four appearances in the Premier League for Tottenham Hotspur and 394 appearances in the Football League for Plymouth Argyle, Wycombe Wanderers, Barnet, Reading and Torquay United.
 A versatile player, Hodges is capable of playing in defence, midfield and attack.

 He spent five years as the player-manager of Conference South club Truro City across two spells, first from 2010 to 2013 and again from 2016 to 2018.

 Playing career

 He previously played for Tottenham Hotspur during which he had loan spells with Plymouth Argyle and Wycombe Wanderers.
 He joined Barnet in 1994 where he spent three seasons, scoring 26 goals in 104 league appearances.
-He moved to Reading in 1997 where he made 70 league appearances before moving to Plymouth in 2001.
-It was announced in April 2008 that Hodges, along with five other Plymouth players, were going to be released when their contracts expired in June.
+He moved to Reading in 1997 where he made 70 league appearances before moving to Plymouth Argyle in 2001.
+It was announced in April 2008 that Hodges, along with five other Plymouth Argyle players, were going to be released when their contracts expired in June.
 He then went on to sign for Torquay United in the Conference National.
 On 9 October 2009, Hodges joined Truro City on a three-month loan.
 He was released by Torquay on 15 May 2010 along with six other players.

 In September 2020, aged 47, Hodges came out of retirement to join Plymouth Marjon of the South West Peninsula League.
 He made his league debut for the club eleven months later in a 6–0 defeat at Brixham.